 Simulating relative proportions of mRS states in each of the collapsed states

-Within the first example, illustrated in Figure 1, the independent state category (Node 4a) is comprised of the three component states mRS 0, mRS 1 and mRS 2, and the dependent state category is comprised of the three component states mRS 3, mRS 4 and mRS 5.
+Within the first example, illustrated in Figure 1, the independent state category (Node 4a) is comprised of a mix of the three component states mRS 0, mRS 1 and mRS 2, and the dependent state category is comprised of a mix of the three component states mRS 3, mRS 4 and mRS 5.
 However, neither the independent state category nor the dependent state categories are composed of equal amounts of each component state, and so an equal weighting should not be assumed.
-It would also be wrong to disregard parameter uncertainty due to the finite sample size on which these estimates are based.
+It would also be wrong to disregard parameter uncertainty due to the finite sample size on which these estimates are based What do you mean exactly by that ????, be more precise, which parameter(s)?, the mixing proportions ?

+.
 To address both of these concerns, the component states were dynamically reweighted in the collapsed states for each of the Dirichlet draws produced and stored previously (Nodes 2a and 3a of Figure 1).
 This process is illustrated graphically for a single draw from the Dirichlet distribution in Figure 3.

+So what does it gives you ?
+The relative proportions of the mRS states in the new defined (Alive)States ie independent and dependent (should be stated explicitlely)

 Figure 3 Weighting the component states in the collapsed states (dependent state, independent state) based on a draw from the Dirichlet distribution

-Within R the code for doing this for each draw from the Dirichlet distribution for the Independent state category is shown below:
+the R code for doing this for each draw from the Dirichlet distribution for the Independent state category is shown below:

 Stroke.Ind <- mRS_followingStroke[,1:3]